Want us to follow up? Fill the form

 Your video production company should behave similarly.
 You should trust them to use their expertise to hire quality people and use quality equipment.
 It’s ok to not understand (or care!) what’s included in an HD camera package or what a Sennheiser MKH-416 shotgun mic with Vdb pole is.

 In this section, we’ll help you understand the pre-production, production, and post-production basics so you can feel confident evaluating a scope.
-For a full dictionary of video production terms, download the workbook or the glossary of video production terms.
+For a full dictionary of video production terms, download the glossary of video production terms.

 Download glossary of video production terms